 Arbitration

-Weishi has experience in a broad range of arbitration matters (particularly LCIA and LMAA) from pupillage, including anti-suit injunctions and applications under sections 18 and 69 of the Arbitration Act 1996.
+Weishi has significant experience in a broad range of arbitration matters (particularly LCIA, SIAC and LMAA) including anti-suit injunctions and applications under sections 18 and 69 of the Arbitration Act 1996.
+She has worked on a diverse range of commercial arbitration disputes including shipping and product liability.

 Weishi has experience in a range of personal injury matters and welcomes instructions both as sole counsel and as part of a team.